Sitecore/jss/docs/data/routes/docs/fundamentals/troubleshooting/debug-logging/en.md

 DEBUG=sitecore-jss:*
 ```

-Or be selective and show only HTTP logs.
+Or be selective and show for example only HTTP logs.

 ```
 DEBUG=sitecore-jss:http